vaulty-co/docs/docs/cookbooks/safe-sensitive-data-import.md

 ENCRYPTION_KEY=776f726420746f206120736563726574
 ```

-Also, in /vaulty directory we should create route.json with outbond route that will let all requests to pass through vaulty to our external API:
+Also, in /vaulty directory we should create `routes.json` with the outbound route that will let all requests to pass through Vaulty to our external API:

 ```json
 {